Enable Passive Mode in FTP on CentOS 7 / RHEL 7 for FileZilla and WinSCP

 Add the following lines at the end of the file.

 # systemctl restart vsftpd.service

-Allow the port (TCP 40000) in iptables in order to connect ftp server over the network.
+Allow the port (TCP 40000) in iptables to connect FTP server over the network.

 # firewall-cmd --permanent --add-port=40000/tcp # firewall-cmd --reload

-Now access ftp using FileZilla, you can see in the message; it is using passive mode for transferring file as the ftp server supports it.
+Now access FTP using FileZilla, you can see in the message; it is using passive mode for transferring the file as the FTP server supports it.